I have never met an entrepreneur who has launched a business without intending to succeed at it. I suspect you haven’t either.

 Starting a business is more than “just business:” it’s personal, too.
 As business owners, we often look at our company’s ascent (or lack of) to profitability and popularity as a direct reflection of our own worth.

-There’s a lot at stake, and entrepreneurs who are considering investing in Africa need business consultancy in order to build an arsenal of techniques to fight adversity and overcome the challenges that stand in the way of their success.
+There’s a lot at stake, and entrepreneurs need a business consultancy in order to build an arsenal of techniques to fight adversity and overcome the challenges that stand in the way of their success.